-Public housing authorities are eligible applicants for the state's HOME Affordable and Special Needs Housing program.
+Public housing authorities are eligible to apply for the state's HOME-funded Affordable and Special Needs Housing program.
 This is an open competitive application process for affordable housing (homebuyer and rental projects).
-While assistance cannot be provided in public housing units, these funds may be used in projects that transition units and public housing residents from public housing.
-The ASNH program awarded several Rental Assistance Demonstration (RAD) projects with HOME and NHTF commitments.
+While assistance cannot be provided in public housing units, DHCD funds may be used in projects that serve residents exiting public housing units.